Let’s talk about love.

 That’s not to say we don’t want to be right there with them in Korea, Japan, or wherever they might be.
 Of course we’d like to meet them, eat a meal with them, have them introduce you to their parents for marriage, etc., but just their existence alone gives us joy every single day… and that in itself is already a sign that you’ve gone crazy.
 But even then, we wouldn’t have it any other way.

 SNSD is loved not only because of their looks that could turn a female ghey, but also because of their personalities – pure hearts that are sometimes kind to a fault, silly antics that would have you thinking these were 9 year old boys, and mistakes that show they are still human.
-While some of them may not be comfortable without their makeup on, none of us would give a Hoot about it.
-The girls would be loved just as much regardless, because we already know who they are.
 Like A Star, sones will watch over them and shine a (pink) path in the darkest of times.
 Whether that be figuratively or literally, a light in the dark will only shine brighter.

 Some day down the road however, Girls’ Generation will probably cease to exist… but that doesn’t mean everything we’ve put into this was a waste; it won’t ever be a waste.
 There is no better way to spend time than on something you love, and that will hold true under any circumstance.
 All that we have experienced so far may one day only be a memory, but it will be a damn good one.
 Such an incident may very well be one of the biggest heartbreaks of our lives, despite being just a bunch of random people across the globe.
 But this love won’t be something we’ll regret; even if it were, it’s a love that we would rather regret being involved in than regret not knowing what joys would ever come of it.